DoryuX/DragonScale/COMPILE.md

 - Under Linker > Input
 	- Add 'glew32.lib' to 'Additional Dependencies'
 - Copy and Paste 'glew32.dll' in the directory that contains the source code for this project.

+#### To get the console for debugging purposes
+- Right-click project, go to properties.
+- Under Linker > System
+	- Switch the SubSystem to Console instead of Windows.